Eric Corriel Studios

 /System/Library/LinguisticData, photo by Brett Wood

-Buried in the System folder of Mac OS X v10.10 is a folder called LinguisticData, which contains the files needed to translate the operating system into Chinese, Danish, Dutch, English, Finnish, French, German, Italian, Korean, Norwegian, Portuguese, Russian, Spanish, Swedish, Thai, and Turkish. /System/Library/LinguisticData represents the linguistic bindings for the Mac OS X v10.10 operating system.
+/System/Library/LinguisticData is a group portrait of the files needed to translate Mac OS X 10.10 into Chinese, Danish, Dutch, English, Finnish, French, German, Italian, Korean, Norwegian, Portuguese, Russian, Spanish, Swedish, Thai, and Turkish.

-Close-up photograph of the aforementioned image which shows three striated and somewhat squid-like green, white, and purple striated, organically shaped pixelated forms against a deep blue background.
+Close-up photograph of the image above which shows three striated and somewhat squid-like green, white, and purple striated, organically shaped pixelated forms against a deep blue background.

 /System/Library/LinguisticData (detail)